 Ireland(including Northern Ireland) and Montserrat(a small island in the Caribbean)

-Our current president of Ireland Michael D. Higgins actually visited the island of Montserrat in 1986 and presented this documentary on the country.
+Our current president of Ireland, Michael D. Higgins, visited Montserrat’s island in 1986 and presented this documentary on the country.

 10. St Patrick’s day facts: It used to be a dry holiday!